The Brinemarch Hex Run

 PREFACE

 This is a record of a longer learning process.
 This blog documents the design values, goals, and choices behind The Brinemarch Hex Run for later reflection.
 I have drawn fantasy and RPG maps since childhood; this project is an opportunity to learn how to communicate dreams of adventure, danger, and exploration in a new medium.
-A current edition of the playable material will be available at lavamuppet’s itch.io.
+A current edition of the playable material will (eventually) be available at lavamuppet’s itch.io.

 Contents